 During the festival, Silk Screen featured 48 screenings of films from Asia or by Asian American filmmakers.
 The festival featured award-winning entries from festivals around the world, at 3 locations in Pittsburgh.

-The 2nd Annual Closing Events included a Finale Film “Sunny” & Reception at Filmmakers’ Melwood Screening Room.
+The 2nd Annual Closing Events included a Finale Film Sunny and a Reception at Filmmakers’ Melwood Screening Room.
 The event was a spirited end to the festival.

 SEASON SIX – 2011

-During the 6th Annual Silk Screen Asian American Film Festival festival, Silk Screen featured 48 screening of films from Asia or by Asian American Films at 4 locations in Pittsburgh.
-Nine of these had scheduled Question & Answer sessions for audience members with visiting filmmakers.
-The festival featured award winning entries from New York Asian Film Festival, San Francisco Asian Film Festival, Cannes Film Festival, Sundance Film Festival Hawaii International Film Festival and many other world renowned film events.
-The new addition of Closing Night Film Event, took place at The Andy Warhol Museum.
+During the 6th Annual Silk Screen Asian American Film Festival, Silk Screen featured 48 screening of films from Asia or by Asian American Films at 4 locations in Pittsburgh.
+Nine of these had scheduled Q&A sessions for audience members with visiting filmmakers.
+The festival featured award winning entries from: New York Asian Film Festival, San Francisco Asian Film Festival, Cannes Film Festival, Sundance Film Festival, Hawaii International Film Festival and many other world renowned film events.
+The new addition of a Closing Night Film Event, took place at The Andy Warhol Museum.
 This is a renewed relationship with the museum, with hopes of continued programming in many areas.

 SEASON FIVE – 2010

 The 5th Annual Silk Screen Asian American Film Festival was held May 7-16, 2010.
-It featured 36 screening of films from Asia or by Asian American Films Question & Answer sessions with visiting filmmakers included: Joseph Mathew Varghese – director Samrat Chakrabarti- actor Gerry Balasta- director Manu Narayan- actor Ami Sheth – actor.
-Three of these had scheduled Question & Answer sessions for audience members with visiting filmmakers.
-The festival featured award winning entries from New York Asian Film Festival, San Francisco Asian Film Festival, Cannes Film Festival, Sundance Film Festival Hawaii International Film Festival and many other world renowned film events.
+It featured 36 screening of films from Asia or by Asian American Films.
+Three of these had scheduled Q&A sessions for audience members with visiting filmmakers including: Joseph Mathew Varghese – director, Samrat Chakrabarti – actor, Gerry Balasta – director, Manu Narayan – actor, Ami Sheth – actress.
+The festival featured award winning entries from: New York Asian Film Festival, San Francisco Asian Film Festival, Cannes Film Festival, Sundance Film Festival Hawaii International Film Festival and many other world renowned film events.

 Season Four – 2009

 Silk Screen continued to provide year round Asian arts & cultural programming.
-Events were often presented in collaboration with other Pittsburgh arts organizations such as: Childrenís Museum, Toonseum, Confuscius Institute, Winchester Thurston School, Asian Studies Center- University of Pittsburgh, Net-IP, Confucious Institute, Indian Nationality Room and others.
+Events were often presented in collaboration with other Pittsburgh arts organizations such as: Children's Museum of Pittsburgh, Toonseum, University of Pittsburgh's Confucius Institute, Winchester Thurston School, University of Pittsburgh's Asian Studies Center, Net-IP, Indian Nationality Room and others.

 Season Three – 2008

 The 2008 Silk Screen Asian Film Festival was an even larger success.
 Film attendance increased nearly 50% from 2000 to almost 3000.
 Youth attendees (ages 12-26) substantially increased from previous years.
-The 25 films shown from May 9-18, 2008 included award winning selections from: Toronto International, San Francisco International, Asia Pacific, Cannes, Berlin International, Sundance, Los Angeles and San Francisco Asian-American Film Festivals.
-New addition to the festival was the screening of Anime Film “5 Centimeters Per Second,” by highly popular Makoto Shinkai.
-Silk Screen also introduced the RAGS Audience Choice Award presented to Richie Mehta for “Amal.”
+The 25 films shown from May 9-18, 2008, included award winning selections from: Toronto International, San Francisco International, Asia Pacific, Cannes, Berlin International, Sundance, Los Angeles and San Francisco Asian-American Film Festivals.
+A new addition to the festival, was the screening of the Anime Film 5 Centimeters Per Second by highly popular Makoto Shinkai.
+Silk Screen also introduced the RAGS Audience Choice Award presented to Richie Mehta for Amal.
 Q&A sessions with filmmakers during the 2008 festival had great support.
-Filmmakers came to Pittsburgh from India, California, New York City and Canada for both opening and closing weekends.
+Filmmakers came to Pittsburgh from India, California, New York City and Canada for both the opening and closing weekends.
 Silk Screen Festival hopes this opportunity will increase the potential for on-going filmmaking, sight scouting, recruitment of staff and development of relationships with Pittsburgh’s growing film industry.

 Season Two – 2007

-The second Asian-American Film Festival presented multiple showings of 20 films at 5 venues from May 11-20, 2007 and added a new element with three Asian music concerts: Suphala, a female tabla artist, Masayo Ishigure, one of the world’s most accomplished koto players, and the Chinese ensemble Melody of Dragon.
+The second annual Silk Screen Asian American Film Festival presented multiple showings of 20 films at 5 venues from May 11-20, 2007, and added a new element with three Asian music concerts: Suphala – a female tabla artist, Masayo Ishigure – one of the world’s most accomplished koto players, and the Chinese ensemble – Melody of Dragon.
 Once again the festival was very successful in achieving its goals, with great press coverage, a diverse and enthusiastic audience, and recognition from Pennsylvania Governor Ed Rendell, the Indian Consul General, and the Japanese Ambassador to the United States.

 Season One – 2006

-In May 2006, Silk Screen held its first annual Asian-American Film Festival This was the first event of its kind in the Pittsburgh region.
+In May 2006, Silk Screen held its first annual Asian American Film Festival.
+This was the first event of its kind in the Pittsburgh region.
 The Festival opened with a Opening Night Gala, where over 350 guests enjoyed performances and food from across Asia.
 The eight-day Festival showcased 22 films, drawing an audience of over 2,000 people.
-Ten actors and directors came to Pittsburgh to present their films and engaged with the public in various events during the Festival.
-National press coverage was achieved, The Wall Street J
+Ten actors and directors came to Pittsburgh to present their films and engage with the public in various events during the Festival.
+National press coverage was achieved in The Wall Street Journal.